-FRA acknowledges that signal employee tasks are being subcontracted out by railroads to companies that specialize in this work.
-However, railroads are generally most knowledgeable about the signal systems that have been deployed on their territories.
-Therefore, railroads are best suited to develop certification programs that are needed to ensure all signal employees responsible for installing, troubleshooting, testing, repair, or maintenance of railroad signal systems, as defined in § 246.7, have been properly trained and certified on: (a) all applicable Federal rail safety laws, regulations, and orders governing the installation, testing, repair, and maintenance of these systems; and (b) all railroad rules and procedures promulgated to implement those Federal rail safety laws, regulations, and orders.
+FRA acknowledges that dispatcher functions are increasingly being contracted out by railroads to companies that specialize in this work.
+However, railroads are most knowledgeable about the unique characteristics of their territories.
+Therefore, railroads are best suited to develop certification programs that are needed to ensure that all employees responsible for allocating and assigning main track use, routing trains safely and efficiently, and ensuring the safety of roadway workers who are working on or near the railroad tracks have been properly trained and certified on: (a) the railroad's rules and practices for the safe movement of trains; (b) physical characteristics of the territory for which the employee will be working as a dispatcher; and (c) the dispatching systems and technology used by that railroad.
 In addition, by keeping certification programs in-house, railroads can implement quality control measures to ensure that their FRAapproved certification programs are being implemented properly.

-Nonetheless, FRA is soliciting comment on the approach adopted in this proposed rule, which would require railroads to develop and implement FRA-approved signal employee certification programs.
-To ease any potential burden, especially on Class III railroads, the proposed rule would allow all railroads to choose between conducting the training or using a training program conducted by a third party, which would be adopted and ratified by the railroad.
-In addition, contractors that employ signal employees could help railroads comply with the requirements in this proposed rule by providing information about their signal employees' compliance with some of the proposed regulatory requirements.
-For example, contractors could provide information about their signal employees' compliance with the vision and hearing acuity requirements in the proposed rule.
-Under this proposed rule, however, railroads would ultimately be responsible for ensuring that certified signal employees are installing, testing, maintaining, and repairing their signal systems.
+Nonetheless, FRA is soliciting comment on the approach adopted in this proposed rule, which would require railroads to develop and implement FRA-approved dispatcher certification programs.
+To ease any potential burden, especially on Class III railroads, the proposed rule would allow all railroads to choose between conducting the training or using a training program conducted by a third-party, which would be adopted and ratified by the railroad.
+In addition, contractors that employ dispatchers could help railroads comply with the requirements in this proposed rule by providing information about their dispatchers' compliance with some of the proposed regulatory requirements.
+For example, contractors could provide information about their dispatchers' compliance with the vision and hearing acuity requirements in the proposed rule.
+Under this proposed rule, however, railroads would ultimately be liable for ensuring that only certified dispatchers are permitted to perform dispatching tasks on their networks.